 All staff members have the right to due process at all times.

 The Co-Directors have the authority to create formal job descriptions for each position, recruit and interview candidates.
 The CRA Board of Directors has the right, if it so chooses, to review these candidates’ credentials before a job offer is made to the candidate.
-The Executive Director of Education is responsible for evaluating the performance of the teaching staff on an annual basis, and the Executive Director of Business and Development is responsible for evaluating the performance of the administrative staff on a yearly basis.
+The Executive Director of Education is responsible for evaluating the performance of the teaching staff on an annual basis, and the Executive Director of Resource Development is responsible for evaluating the performance of the administrative staff on a yearly basis.
 The CRA Board of Directors has the right, if it so chooses, to review these performance evaluations before they are delivered to the staff members.
 The Co-Directors, with input from the CRA Board of Directors, determine the criteria by which to evaluate the job performance of these employees.
 The CRA Board of Directors creates the job description of the Co-Directors and reviews their performance on an annual basis.

 SALARIES & BENEFITS “The manner by which staff members of the charter school will be covered by the State Teachers’ Retirement System, the Public Employees’ Retirement System or federal social security.”
 Education Code Section 47605(b)(5)(K).